 The Oaxaca Screech Owl is a medium-sized screech owl with short ear-tufts and yellow eyes.
+This species is not currently recognised by the International Ornithological Congress, who consider it a sub-species of the Pacific Screech Owl Megascops cooperi.

 Description: The facial disc is greyish, with a prominant dark rim.
 The eyes are yellow while the bill and cere are olive-green to brownish-olive.
 The bill has a yellowish tip.
 The crown is dark, contrasting with frosty areas around the face and hindneck.
 Upperparts are greyish-brown overlaid with vinaceous, with dark streaks and vermiculations.
 Underparts have a strong vinaceous wash and herringbone patterns on individual feathers, mixed with suffused vermiculations.
 Tarsi are featherd to the base of the toes which are are pale greyish-brown and bristled.
 Claws are dark horn with blackish tips.